Mississauga - From Farmlands to 6th Largest City in Canada

 There is no shortage of green space outside of downtown Mississauga.
 The city has quite a few bike and walking trails.

-Some places look really wild, and car noise reminds that you are in the city.
+Some places look really wild, and car noise reminds us that we are in the city.

 So whether you are a beach bum, an urban explorer, a nature lover, a shopaholic or a foodie, Mississauga has things to cater to every taste.
 Enjoy and share if you liked the article!